 This reimagining of Frankenstein stars Boy, the 16-year-old son of Frankenstein’s Monster who runs away from his family on a cross-country road trip but finds he can’t escape his demons until he faces them once more.

 Looking for more recommendations?
-Check out these books to read while you wait for the new John Green book!
+Check out these 8 books to read if you can’t get enough Riverdale!